 To clear things up, they are not actually growing weed on space; its hemp they are growing.
 Hemp is the non-psychoactive properties of CBD that doesn’t get you “high” – and it is nearly about to be launched into outer space.
-You read it right!
+You read it right, celebrities use cbd for pain!
 Among the planets and stars, and aboard an International Space Station, the scientist will attempt zero-gravity hemp cultivation.

 Who is behind this idea?